YoYoGa

 Commenced various breathing exercises, starting with pranayama.
 I was

 surprised at all the variations.
-Vaguely did an inventory of my life
+Swiftly did an inventory of my life

 skills and found myself sorely lacking - I wasn't even aware that they